Driving under the influence (DUI) and driving while intoxicated (DWI) charges are serious offenses.

 Defenses That May Be Used Against a Baltimore DUI Charge

-Without an in-depth understanding of the laws and regulations that apply to DUI cases in Baltimore County and throughout Maryland, it is impossible to identify the violations, errors, or mistakes that may be present in the way your case was handled.
-It takes a skilled attorney to analyze the records of your traffic stop and arrest to pinpoint any gaps that may be used in your criminal defense.
+Without a deep understanding of the laws that apply to DUI cases in Baltimore County and Maryland, it’s impossible to identify the violations, errors, or mistakes that may be present in the way your case was handled.
+We’ll analyze the records of your traffic stop and arrest to pinpoint any gaps that may be used in your criminal defense.

 Based on the answers to questions like the ones below, your Baltimore DUI lawyer may employ one or more technical defense strategies to help you defend your rights in a Maryland DUI/DWI case.